United States Marine Corps Military Police: War in Afghanistan

 Military police battalions were reactivated for the second time in 2010s according to the Marine Corps Bulletin 5400 as law enforcement battalions.
 There were 3 active duty (1st, 2nd, 3rd) and 1 reserve (4th) law enforcement battalions.
 Each battalion included 3 law enforcement companies and headquarters company which included military working dog platoon, detention security, medical platoon, criminal investigation platoon and battalion HQ.

 In 2016, Marine Corps organized own Military Police Officer Basic Course in Fort Leonard Wood, Missouri.

 Modern times

 In 2020-2021, all 3 active duty law enforcement battalions were deactivated as part of the Marine Corps’ Force Design 2030 plan.

 Organisational structure

 United States Marine Corps Military Police is led by the Provost marshal of the United States Marine Corps and includes field Law Enforcement Battalions (active duty and reserve).

 Personnel

 Military occupational specialty

 The military occupational specialty (MOS) for non-supervisory is 5811.
 For supervisory it is MOS 5803.

 Training

-United States Marine Corps Military Police officers undergo basic training, as all Marines do, but then go to Fort Leonard Wood, Missouri, where they undergo the Military Police Basic Course.
+United States Marine Corps Military Police officers undergo Boot Camp training and Marine Combat Training, as all Marines do, but then go to Fort Leonard Wood, Missouri, where they undergo the Military Police Basic Course.